What is the forbidden fruit “…that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil…”? (Genesis 3:4)

 Hieronymus Bosch – The Delights of Hell

-Visions of snakes, fractals, geometrical shapes – faithful companions of the purification stage.
+Visions of snakes, fractals, and geometrical shapes – faithful companions of the purification stage.

 The Expansion of Consciousness